renchap/shrine-google_cloud_storage/README.md

 ## Authentication

 The GCS plugin uses Google's [Application Default Credentials].
-Please check Google's documentation for the various ways to provide credentials.
+Please check documentation for the various ways to provide credentials.

 ## Usage